Moduli spaces of sextic curves with simple singularities and their compactifications: Examples and Applications

 Suppose there is no tangent point.
-Denote by $T=T_0$.
+Denote the singular type by $T_0$.
 This case is first studied by Laza \cite{laza2009deformations}, and is related to the study of the minimal-elliptic surface singularity $N_{16}$.
 This case is also included in \cite{yu2023moduli}.